-That the CPBCP Budget structure encompass all operations in all contexts and replace, replacing the multiple programme, project and trust fund budgets that currently exist within a country.
+That the CPB structure encompass all operations in all contexts and replace the multiple programme, project and trust fund budgets that currently exist within a country.

-That theany CSP, Interim Country Framework andor emergency operations operation of a limited duration will all adoptinclude a CPBCP Budget.
+That the CSP, Interim Country Framework and emergency operations of a limited duration will all adopt a CPB.

-That the CPBCP Budget be based on astated by calendar year and a year by year budget be provided for the duration of the CSP.
+That the CPB be based on a calendar year and a year-by-year budget be provided for the duration of the CSP.

-That-the planning and budgeting for, where a country has a CSP, the initial response to an emergency be handled through the addition by either modifying an existing strategic outcome or augmentation of one or more WFP Strategic Outcomes to the CSP.by introducing new strategic outcomes in a CP Budget.
+That the planning and budgeting for the initial response to an emergency be handled through the addition or augmentation of one or more WFP Strategic Outcomes to the CSP.